The 10 Most Popular Camino de Santiago Starting Points (2026)

 - Litoral – This route literally follows Portugal’s coastline.
 This route sees fewer pilgrims and has fewer yellow arrow markers.

-- Coastal – The Camino da Costa hugs the coastline and has sections of boardwalks and fishing villages, but also can move a little inland to villages, and forests.
+- Coastal – The Camino da Costa hugs the coastline and has sections of boardwalks and fishing villages, but also can move a little inland to villages and through forests.

-There are a few connecting routes that make it possible to move between the three routes fairly easy.
+There are a few connecting routes that make it possible to move between the three routes fairly easily.

 Camino Portuguese Central Route